131David101/131David101/README.md

-- 👋 Hi, I’m currently experimenting with it and React and RxJS
+- 👋 Hi, I’m currently experimenting with React and RxJS